Warwick Films: 1958–61: Final years

+In April 1959 Allen told the media:

+I make films to appeal to the lowest common denominator.
+That's why I'm still in business while the arty-crafty boys are not.
+I don't want to make art and I don't want to make messages.
+I just want to make pictures that make money...
+Sure, I'd love to have critics write glowing reviews about my pictures.
+I'm human, I like praise - but I don't want it at the price of nobody going to see my pictures.

 Warwick adjusted its output during its final years.
 They made three lower-budgeted musical comedies starring Anthony Newley: Idol on Parade (1959), directed by John Gilling; Jazz Boat (1960), directed by Ken Hughes; and In the Nick (1960), also directed by Hughes.
 Newley also had support roles in two more traditional Warwick movies: The Bandit of Zhobe (1959), starring Victor Mature, directed by Gilling, using footage from Zarak; and Killers of Kilimanjaro (1959) directed by Richard Thorpe, starring Robert Taylor.
-Many of these movies co starred Anne Aubrey.
+Many of these movies co starred Anne Aubrey who was under contract to Warwick as was Newlley.
+Aubrey was loaned out to appear in Carolina (1961).